-Choline is vital during pregnancy: Here's were to get it
+Choline is vital during pregnancy: Here's where to get it

 "Nutrients serve double duty during pregnancy because they support both mom and baby," said Dawn Jackson Blatner, registered dietitian nutritionist.
 "It's no secret pregnant women need additional nutrition, but we continue to learn more and more about nutrients that are important during this time.
 We already know things like Omega-3s and folic acid are significant for fetal development, but one nutrient we’re now realizing is vital is choline.
 Choline is essential for a child's early brain development during pregnancy and even supports early brain health during infancy."